 What is Glaucoma in Dogs?

-Glaucoma is a painful eye disease, glaucoma occurs when there is a buildup of fluid and pressure inside a dog’s eye.
-Eye pressure happens when too much fluid (also known as aqueous humor fluid) is produced and unable to drain on it’s own.
-The increase in intraocular pressures causes damage or degenerative changes to occur in the retina and optic nerve, which ultimately leads to blindness.
+Glaucoma is a painful eye disease and glaucoma occurs when there is a buildup of fluid and pressure inside a dog’s eye.
+Eye pressure happens when too much fluid (also known as aqueous humor fluid) is produced and unable to drain on its own.
+The increase in intraocular pressures causes damage or degenerative changes in the retina and optic nerve, ultimately leading to blindness.

-There are two types of glaucoma, the first is Primary Glaucoma which is typically an inherited condition.
-Although any dog can be diagnosed with glaucoma, there are specific breeds that are genetically predisposed to the condition.
-These breeds include: Cocker Spaniel, Chow Chow, Samoyed, Bassett Hound, Siberian Husky, Jack Russel Terrier, and Shiba Inu to name a few.
+There are two types of glaucoma; the first is Primary Glaucoma which is typically an inherited condition.
+Although any dog can be diagnosed with glaucoma, specific breeds are genetically predisposed to the disease.
+These breeds include Cocker Spaniel, Chow Chow, Samoyed, Bassett Hound, Siberian Husky, Jack Russel Terrier, and Shiba Inu, to name a few.
 Female dogs are more likely to develop glaucoma than males.

 Secondary Glaucoma develops when an obstruction occurs within the interocular drain, usually caused by another medical condition or past accident.
-The obstruction many have occurred from a past trauma, retinal detachment, or even tumor.
+The obstruction may have arisen from a past trauma, retinal detachment, or even a tumor.

 Glaucoma Symptoms in Dogs

 The signs of glaucoma will vary from pet to pet and may appear to occur very suddenly.
-Rarely does glaucoma occur in both eyes at the same time with the same level of pressure in both eyes.
-Although, it’s likely the glaucoma will have been developing over a long period of time before your dog began to show visual signs of discomfort.
+Rarely does glaucoma happen in both eyes simultaneously with the same level of pressure in both eyes.
+Although, it’s likely the glaucoma will have been developing over a long period before your dog began to show visual signs of discomfort.

 Glaucoma eye pain is more severe in dogs than in humans.
 Indicators of canine eye pain include: